Make your complaint by going to the online confidential form here.

 If you are not satisfied with how the Ministry of Education responded, then you may wish to inform the Ombudsman and make a complaint against the Ministry of Education to the Ombudsman.
 Call 0800 802 602.
 It is your right to be listened to and to have your complaint adequately investigated.

-Making a complaint under the Fair Trading Act
+The Fair Trading Act

 It is illegal for any business (including an early childhood service) to give false and misleading information in the promotion and sale of goods and services (this includes fees charges).
 Report to the Commerce Commission by emailing [email protected], or call 0800 943 600.

-Making a complaint under the Consumer Guarantees Act
+The Consumer Guarantees Act

 Does the Consumer Guarantees Act 1993 apply to an early childhood education and care service?
 The answer is yes.
 To explain: by virtue of the Consumer Guarantees Act, there is a guarantee that educational services will be delivered by the ECE service with reasonable skill and care.
 You may be able to ask for compensation to reflect the lower value of the service you have received.
 Contact the consumer protection hotline at the Ministry of Business, Innovation and Employment (MBIE)